MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-ml-integration.md

 ### Working with AutoML

-[Power BI dataflows](service-dataflows-overview.md) offers self-serve data prep for big data.
+Dataflows offer self-serve data prep for big data.
 AutoML is integrated into dataflows and enables you to leverage your data prep effort for building machine learning models, right within Power BI.

 AutoML in Power BI enables data analysts to use dataflows to build machine learning models with a simplified experience, using just Power BI skills.
 Most of the data science behind the creation of the ML models is automated by Power BI.
 It has guardrails to ensure that the model produced has good quality and provides visibility into the process used to create your ML model.